Saigesp/aws-developer-cert/CloudFormation.md

 JSON or YAML file that contains all the configuration details of the AWS resources to be provisioned (stack).

+### Template vs SAM (Serverless Application Model)

+SAM uses CloudFormation as the underlying deployment mechanism, so you can imagine SAM as an extended form of CloudFormation.
+SAM makes Serverless/Lambda deployments easier.

+CloudFormation can deploy lambda scripts using inline scripts but it has a limitation of 4096 characters and you cannot pack custom dependencies, python libraries, etc, so to make Lambda/Serverless deployments easy SAM is used.

 ### Common sections
 - Format version
 - Description